nitinda/terraform_grafana_on_ecs/README.md

 # Grafana on AWS ECS with Amazon Aurora Serverless database for persistent storage.

-Deloying Grafan container service, on AWS ECS with high availability.
+Deploying Grafana container service, on AWS ECS with high availability.
 Amazon Aurora Serverless database for storing dashboard, users, and other persistent data.

 ## What resources are created